hku-systems/cronus/README.md

 **Expected results in Experiment-1:**

-- Training MNIST in Cronus incurs moderate performance overhead compared with OPTEE.
+- Training MNIST in Cronus incurs moderate performance overhead compared with OPTEE (TrustZone).

-### Experiment 3: Spatial sharing of GPU in DNN training in OPTEE/Cronus
+### Experiment 3: Spatial sharing of GPU in DNN training in OPTEE (TrustZone)/Cronus

-For both OPTEE and Cronus, Step 1-5 is the same as experiment 1-1 (except that the the directory for running the experiment is different).
+For both OPTEE (TrustZone) and Cronus, Step 1-5 is the same as experiment 1-1 (except that the the directory for running the experiment is different).
 Note that the machine has only four cores, so it is expected that running more than 2 programs (as Cronus requires extra threads for each mEnclave).

 ```shell
 # (change 2 to the number of concurrent enclaves)